skyceeee/Freecodecamp-MachineLearning/README.md

-🌈 FreeCodeCamp - Machine Learning with Python Projects
+📚 FreeCodeCamp - Machine Learning with Python Projects

-This repository contains solutions to the 5 required projects from the freeCodeCamp Machine Learning with Python Certification.
+This repository contains solutions to the required projects from the freeCodeCamp Machine Learning with Python Certification.

-Each project is organized clearly in its own folder or notebook.
+Each project is organized in its own folder or notebook.

-📁 Projects
+🏢 Projects

-🌊 Rock, Paper, Scissors AI Bot
+🎮 Rock, Paper, Scissors AI Bot

-A Python bot that learns and adapts to beat rule-based opponents in Rock-Paper-Scissors with at least 60% accuracy.
+A Python bot that learns and adapts to beat rule-based opponents in Rock-Paper-Scissors with at least 60% accuracy using pattern recognition.

 ✅ Tracks opponent move patterns